bsherman/ucore-kmods/README.md

 # ucore-kmods

-A layer to provide kernel modules for use in other [Fedora CoreOS](https://getfedora.org/coreos/) images.
+A WIP layer to provide kernel modules for use in other [Fedora CoreOS](https://getfedora.org/coreos/) images.

-### The maintainers of the ucore project are not liable for any damage that may occur during use of the operating system.

 ## Features